Morriar/nit/src/doc/doc_experiments/exp_align/corpus.matches/serialization.corpus.md

   deal with generic types.
 A solution is to use `nitserial`, the next section explores this subject.

-> match: serialization
+> name: json
-> match: serialization::serialization
+> name: serialization::Serializer::serialize
-> match: serialization::Serializer
+> name: serialization::Serializer
-> match: serialization::Deserializer
+> name: serialization::Deserializer
-> match: json
+> name: serialization
-> match: serialization::Serializer::serialize
+> name: serialization

 ## Dealing with generic types